nautobot/nautobot/nautobot/docs/development/getting-started.md

 |---------------------------|-----------------------------------|
 | (automatic)               | `invoke start --service selenium` |

 By Nautobot convention, integration tests must be [tagged](https://docs.djangoproject.com/en/stable/topics/testing/tools/#tagging-tests) with `integration`.
-The base test case class `nautobot.utilities.testing.integration.SeleniumTestCase` has this tag, therefore any test cases inheriting from that class do not need to be explicitly tagged.
+The base test case class `nautobot.utilities.testing.integration.SplinterTestCase` has this tag, therefore any test cases inheriting from that class do not need to be explicitly tagged.
 All existing integration test cases in the Nautobot test suite utilities inherit from this class.

 !!! warning
-    New integration tests **must always** inherit from `nautobot.utilities.testing.integration.SeleniumTestCase` and added in the `integration` directory in the `tests` directory of an inner Nautobot application.
+    New integration tests **must always** inherit from `nautobot.utilities.testing.integration.SplinterTestCase` and added in the `integration` directory in the `tests` directory of an inner Nautobot application.
 Do not use any other base class for integration tests.

 We never want to risk running the unit tests and integration tests at the same time.
-The isolation from each other is critical to a clean and managable continuous development cycle.
+The isolation from each other is critical to a clean and manageable continuous development cycle.

 Wrong:
 ```python